1. Corporate Information

-The financial statement has been prepared as a going concern in accordance with Indian Accounting Standards (Ind AS) notified under the Section 133 of the Companies Act, 2013 (“the Act) read with the Companies (Indian Accounting Standards) Rules, 2015 and other relevant provision of the Act.
+The financial statement has been prepared as a going concern in accordance with Indian Accounting Standards (Ind AS) notified under the Section 133 of the Companies Act, 2013 ("the Act) read with the Companies (Indian Accounting Standards) Rules, 2015 and other relevant provision of the Act, as amended from time to time.

-These standalone financial statements are approved by the Company's Board of Directors on May 21, 2024.
+These standalone financial statements were approved by the Company's Board of Directors & authorised for issue on May 30, 2025.

 (B) Accounting Convention